Eligibility and frequently asked questions: Z-Crits

 Because we are trying to include as many artists as possible with everyone getting feedback, in a relatively short timeframe, Artquest will allocate participants to breakout groups in advance.
 It will not be possible to change these allocations.
 If there’s an artist not in your breakout group that you’d like to talk more, you can exchange contact details and follow up after.
-Depending on feedback from participants, we will evaluate and trial new forms of meeting after this pilot phase.
+Depending on feedback from participants, we will evaluate and trial new forms of meeting.

 I want to take part but I don’t want to present work.
 Is that OK?

-No. In the pilot phase, everyone who attends will be asked to present something and to give feedback to others.
+No. In its current form, everyone who attends will be asked to present something and to give feedback to others.
 We may run future sessions where people can attend without presenting something.